 How To Claim Unclaimed Money

 Thanks to UnclaimedMoney.com, searching for unclaimed money has become extremely easy.
-You simply provide us with your and last name, the state in which you live and within 24-48 hours, we will tell you whether or not you have any money coming to you.
+You simply conduct a free search using your first and last name and the database will tell you whether or not you have any money coming to you.
 It didn’t use to be this easy.
-You used to have to either pay someone a commission to find the unclaimed money or you had to call each state and government office to see if unclaimed money was owed to you.
+You used to have to either pay someone to find the unclaimed money or you had to call each state and government office to see if unclaimed money was owed to you.
 This was a drawn out process that few felt inclined to follow through with and so you can see how the unclaimed money problem began to pile up.

 With UnclaimedMoney.com, the process of finding and claiming money has never been easier.

 Let’s say you conduct an UnclaimedMoney.com search and you find unclaimed money coming to you.
 You live in Michigan, even though the money is from California.
 You used to live in California and the money owed to you is being held in a California unclaimed money account.
 Now, how do you get it?

 Luckily, when you conduct an unclaimed money search through UnclaimedMoney.com, you will learn right away how to contact the government or corporate entity in question to retrieve the unclaimed money that is rightfully yours.
 This unclaimed money will then arrive to you by check and in some cases it can even be transferred right into your bank account.

 Of course, you will need to prove that you are who you say you are.
 You will typically need to mail, fax or email a copy of your driver’s license or social security card, birth certificate or whatever else the entity in question will take as a valid form of ID.
 This is done for your protection.
 Otherwise, anyone at all could claim to be you and claim that unclaimed money as theirs.
 When security measures are put in place to confirm the identity of every person who is owed unclaimed money, the system is protected and all that unclaimed money can go back to its rightful owners.